Must We Be Nazis to Criticize Them?

 Yet these women are harmed in the worst way by the murders.
 And did women have equal voice in creating a culture that punishes them more than men?

 Meanwhile, Islamic feminists voice frustration with Western fears of offending.
-So men warn women that they are rejecting their culture (one that weakens them) and everyone backs down.

 Posted on July 29, 2010, in feminism, gender, race/ethnicity, women and tagged burqa, cultural relativism, democracy, feminism, human rights, Islam, moral relativism.
 Bookmark the permalink.
 5 Comments.